shopware/docs/guides/hosting/infrastructure/message-queue.md

 Find here the docs of Symfony: https://symfony.com/doc/current/messenger.html#deploying-to-production

+{% hint style="info" %}
+It is recommended to use a third party message queue to support multiple consumers and / or a greater amount of data to index.
+{% endhint %}

 ### Consuming Messages

 The recommended method for consuming messages is using the cli worker.